DHWG/dhwg.github.io/_posts/2018-11-13-beer-story.markdown

 ## Ingredients

 Let's start with the Ingredients.
-Traditional german beer is made out of four different ingredients: Water, malt, hop and yeast.
+Traditional German beer is made out of four different ingredients: Water, malt, hop and yeast.

 #### Water
-is easy in germany we can just use tab water.
+is easy in Germany we can just use tab water.
 The only problem is that tab water can have a high amount of chalk in it that is why we poured our water through one of those water filter systems to get some of the chalk out.

 #### Malt
 we had no clue but malt is a sort of grain that starts sprouting.
-This process apperantly creates enzymes that are important for brewing beer.
-After that the malt is desiccated and after that its beeing grounded.
+This process apparently creates enzymes that are important for brewing beer.
+After that the malt is desiccated and after that its being grounded.

 #### Hop
-is responsible for the biterness in the beer.
+is responsible for the bitterness in the beer.
 It's very healthy and is the reason for the proverb "Pils instead of pills".
-After harvesting hop is beeing dried and is pressed into little pellets that can be directly used for brewing.
+After harvesting hop is being dried and is pressed into little pellets that can be directly used for brewing.

 #### Yeast
 Yeast is a special kind of fungus and creates the fermentation of the beer.
 It converts the sugar of the malt into ethanol and carbon dioxide.
-So yeast and malt create the alkohol and the bubbles of a beer.
+So yeast and malt create the alcohol and the bubbles of a beer.

 ## Equipment